Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Measurements

 \subsection{Single-spin measurements}

 We confirm the high efficiency of the detector by measuring the microwave fluorescence from a single electronic spin.
 The setup closely follows refs ~\cite{wang_single-electron_2023} and ~\cite{travesedo_all-microwave_2024}, and is schematically depicted in Fig.~\ref{fig:fluo_spin}.
 The electronic spin is an $\mathrm{Er}^{3+}$ ion in a $\mathrm{CaWO}_4$ matrix and is coupled to a superconducting resonator to enhance its radiative decay rate $\Gamma_R$.
-The spin is excited by a $\pi$ pulse with near unit probability.
-It then relaxes radiatively by emitting a photon, which is either absorbed by the spin resonator internal losses, or emitted in the line, after which it may reach the SMPD detector or be absorbed by the losses in-between the two devices.
+The spin is excited by a $\pi$ pulse with near-unit probability.
+It then relaxes radiatively by emitting a photon, which is either absorbed by the internal losses of the spin resonator, or emitted in the line, after which it may reach the SMPD detector or be absorbed by the losses between the two devices.
 The SMPD buffer $\omega_b$ is tuned to the spin and resonator frequency.
 The spin-to-click probability is therefore $\eta = \eta_{reso} \eta_{loss} \eta_\mathrm{SMPD}(\omega_b)$, with $\eta_{reso} = 0.6$ in this device (described in more detail elsewhere~\cite{travesedo_all-microwave_2024}).

 The spin microwave fluorescence curve is shown in Fig.~\ref{fig:fluo_spin}.
-It is well fitted by an exponential decay with time constant $\Gamma_R^{-1} = 1.24$ ms on top of a constant background, due to the SMPD dark counts.
+This is well fitted by an exponential decay with time constant $\Gamma_R^{-1} = 1.24$ ms on top of a constant background, due to the SMPD dark counts.
 From the integral below the fluorescence curve, we obtain $\eta = 0.4$.
-This implies that the microwave power absorption in-between the spin device and the SMPD is $\eta_{loss} = 0.85$, a very plausible value given that the line includes a superconducting cable, a circulator, and an infra-red filter.
-This provides an independent confirmation of the high efficiency reached by this SMPD device and of its interest for single-spin spectroscopy.
+This implies that the microwave power absorption between the spin device and the SMPD is $\eta_{loss} = 0.85$, a very plausible value given that the line includes a superconducting cable, a circulator, and an infrared filter.
+This provides an independent confirmation of the high efficiency reached by this SMPD device and of its relevance for single-spin spectroscopy.